LinuxLovah/TuxTwitchTalker/README.md

 There is a sample configuration file called **sample_config.json**.
 It's important to note that JSON file doesn't support comments, so the documentation is included as JSON format as lines starting with **"COMMENT"**.
 1. Copy **sample_config.json** to **config.json**
+2. Edit config.json in your favorite text editor.
+Do not use Word, or Wordpad, or any other word processing program that will change characters to non-ASCII characters.
-2. TuxTwitchTalker can log in with your personal username, or you can create a new twitch account for the bot to log into.
+3. TuxTwitchTalker can log in with your personal username, or you can create a new twitch account for the bot to log into.
 Add the username to the config file
-3. Generate an OAuth hash at https://twitchapps.com/tmi/ while logged into Twitch as the username the bot will log in as, and add the hash to the config file
+4. Generate an OAuth hash at https://twitchapps.com/tmi/ while logged into Twitch as the username the bot will log in as, and add the hash to the config file
-4. Follow the directions in the config file to fill in the rest of the file, like users to respond to, etc., making sure to replace all text surrounded in % (percent)
+5. Follow the directions in the config file to fill in the rest of the file, like users to respond to, etc., making sure to replace all text surrounded in % (percent)

 Running TuxTwitchTalker